Fiserv/card-pointe/docs/changelog/CardPointeIntegratedTerminalApplicationForCloverTerminals.md

 Visit status.cardconnect.com and click **subscribe to updates** to receive important release and status notifications.

+## Date Updated: 10/17/2023

+An update to the CardPointe Integrated Terminal application for Clover terminals will be deployed to **Clover Mini 2** and **Clover Flex 2** devices on a rolling basis from October 18th 2023 through November 1st 2023.
+Terminals will download and install this update automatically during the nightly reboot; no action is required.

+This update includes a refreshed payment user interface to match the cardholder experience on the Clover Flex 3 and Mini 3 CardPointe Integrated Terminal devices.

 ## Date Updated: 10/13/2022

 Our Bolt family of integrated solutions is now **CardPointe Integrated Payments**.